jomero-hex/barrel-shifter/README.md

-# Multi-Function Barrel Shifter using 8/16/32 bits
+# Multi-Function Barrel Shifter using 8/16/32 Bits

-## Description
+## Description:

 Consider an 8-bit shifting circuit that can perform a rotating-right or a rotating-left operation.
 An additional 1-bit control signal, lr, specifies the desired direction.